 It can be difficult on your finances to wait for your Social Security Disability benefits to be approved.
-Those seeking Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) payments due to disability have a few assistance options in Michigan.
+Those seeking Social Security Disability (SSD) or Supplemental Security Income (SSI) payments due to disability have a few assistance options in Michigan.
 For those who are waiting for benefits and those currently receiving benefits, we’ve included a variety of services and resources below to assist with housing, taxes, medical costs, service and emotional support animals, and more.

 The Food Bank Council of Michigan (FBCM) is a non-profit organization established in 1984 with the mission of advocating for a food secure state and addressing and alleviating hunger statewide by increasing emergency food supplies.
 The FBCM comprises regional food banks that donate millions of pounds of surplus produce, fruits, and other grocery products to over 3,000 local agencies in each of Michigan’s 83 counties.